peteash10/instructionsforhumans.com/pages/datacult.md

 The works were devised with Pete Ashton who will continue to process data collected from them over the duration of the exhibition.

-The framework chosen for this is the [Cargo Cult](https://en.wikipedia.org/wiki/Cargo_cult) phenomena from South Pacific islands, specifically how they emerged in the late 1940s as a response to the sudden disapearance of military supply chains between the US and Japan.
+The framework chosen for this is the [Cargo Cult](https://en.wikipedia.org/wiki/Cargo_cult) phenomena from South Pacific islands, specifically how they emerged in the late 1940s as a response to the sudden disappearance of military supply chains between the US and Japan.

-It's my contention that these cults, being driven by the absence of a techology that had dominated and changed their society, give us a valuable tool for understanding the shape and quality of systems that are otherwise intangiable and opaque.
-Just as the sudden absence of an air conditioner hum has a tangiable nature, the absence of The Network reveals to us its salient features.
+It's my contention that these cults, being driven by the absence of a technology that had dominated and changed their society, give us a valuable tool for understanding the shape and quality of systems that are otherwise intangible and opaque.
+Just as the sudden absence of an air conditioner hum has a tangible nature, the absence of The Network reveals to us its salient features.

 Data Cult premiered at [BOM](http://www.bom.org.uk) (Birmingham Open Media) on November 6th 2017.
-Documentation and derived artworks are arvhived on this page.
+Documentation and derived artworks are archived on this page.

 ## Emily Warner